Externally Valid Policy Choice: Shifts in Outcomes and Characteristics

 \end{proposition}

-\begin{remark}\normalfont The functions $h_0(x)$ and $h_1(x)$ represent the ``distance to non-treatment'' and ``distance to treatment'' under $\tau$ for an individual with covariates $X = x$.
-Different treatment rules $\tau$ correspond to different $h_0$ and $h_1$.
-We suppress dependence of $h_0$ and $h_1$ on $\tau$ to simplify notation.
-Note that at most one of $h_0(x)$ and $h_1(x)$ is nonzero for each $x \in \mc X$. \end{remark}
+The first thing to note is the presence of the ``$\min$'' operation inside the expectation.
+This term follows from the interpretation of Lagrangian duality as a two-player zero-sum game.
+Fix any $(X,Y_0,Y_1)$ under $P$.
+Adversarial nature receives $-Y_0$ from shifting the individual to the non-treatment region at a cost of $\eta h_0(X;\tau)$ for a net gain of $-Y_0 - \eta h_0(X;\tau)$.
+Similarly, $-Y_1 - \eta h_1(X;\tau)$ represents the net gain from shifting the individual to the treatment region.
+Nature chooses whichever is larger.
+Averaging across $P$ yields nature's payoff, which is the negative of the expectation in (\ref{eq:robust.po.x}).
+Also note in view of (\ref{eq:equivalence}) that both the robust welfare and robust welfare gain criteria induce the same ordering over policies.

-As we now show, the functions $h_0$ and $h_1$ have closed-form expressions or are otherwise efficient to compute for some popular classes of treatment rule.
+The functions $h_0(x;\tau)$ and $h_1(x;\tau)$ represent the ``distance to non-treatment'' and ``distance to treatment'' under policy $\tau$ for an individual with characteristics $X = x$.
+Different policies $\tau$ induce different distances $h_0$ and $h_1$.
+We illustrate how to compute these for three popular classes of policies.
 To simplify exposition, we take $\mc X = \mb R^d$ and let $\|\cdot\|$ be the Euclidean norm.